-Over the course of these articles, I am reflecting on why UI code is much more prone to become legacy, as opposed to other types of software.
-As I identify the reasons behind this phenomenon, I propose an approach — not the most obvious one, but, as I will do my best to justify, is a key to opening the door to making UIs legacy-proof and scalable and offering extra perks.
+Over the course of these articles, I am reflecting on why UI code is much more prone to become legacy as opposed to other types of software.
+As I identify the reasons behind this phenomenon, I propose an approach — not the most obvious one, but, as I will do my best to justify, is key to opening the door to making UIs legacy-proof and scalable as well as offering extra perks.

 - Part 1 — Why does code become legacy?: By using a simple metaphor, I try to illustrate the problem and create a simple reference for the entire series

 - Part 2 — Why is UI development legacy-prone?: Another illustration that builds on top of the previous one, further clarifying the problem

 - Part 3 — How to make UIs testable and easy to change?: A concise survey of known approaches to UI in the context of the problem outlined in the previous articles and where they fall short as well as proposing a new solution

 - Part 4 — React as a stateless view in Storybook: Example of what it means to have a completely stateless view